TaherTadpatri/Youtube-Summarizer/README.md

-<h1>Introudction</h1>
+# Introduction

-This project aims to learn from the video videos with assessment
+This project aims to facilitate learning from YouTube videos by providing automatic assessment generation based on the video content.

-generally when the user share the youtube link --->

---- > based on the chapters in the youtube video the platform gives the summary of the chapter with the help of the transcript
-----> query if you got stuck somewhere
-----> assessment based on the chapter

-so that you can learn efficiently

-<h2>Installation</h2>

- fontend ==> react
- backend ==> django
+When a user shares a YouTube link:
+- The platform extracts chapters from the video and generates summaries for each chapter using the transcript.
+- Users can query the platform if they encounter difficulties understanding certain concepts.
+- Assessments are generated based on the content covered in each chapter, aiding in efficient learning.

+# Installation

+### Frontend
+- React.js

+### Backend
+- Django

+### Dependencies

- install all the necesssary dependency
+Install all necessary dependencies.
+Additionally, install the following:

- aditionally install
- ollama => https://ollama.com/ and make sure to install via pip also install question and answer generation model from the github   => https://github.com/KristiyanVachev/Leaf-Question-Generation

-<h2>Result</h2>
+- Ollama: [https://ollama.com/](https://ollama.com/) (also install via pip)
+- Question and Answer Generation Model: [GitHub](https://github.com/KristiyanVachev/Leaf-Question-Generation)

+# Result